Deadly-Forces/Diskos/Readme.md

-Diskos is a disk utility program made for linux.
+Diskos is a Disk Utility Program made for Linux.
 It uses inbuilt tools like smartctl, fdisk, dd and badblocks.
 Diskos allows users to perform many activities on computer disk like - See Disc Status
 See Disc Information